electron-userland/electron-builder/README.md

 :large_orange_diamond: - Looking for additional maintainers!

 **We condemn Russia’s military aggression against Ukraine.
 We stand with the people of Ukraine.**
+**We condemn Israeli’s military aggression against Palestine.
+We stand with the people of Palestine.**

 ## Sponsors